eurekaclinical/aiw-i2b2-etl/README.md

 ### Additional i2b2 knowledge source backend installation
 See the [eurekaclinical-ontology](https://github.com/eurekaclinical/eurekaclinical-ontology) project's README for how to create an i2b2 metadata schema that the i2b2 knowledge source backend can read.
+Eureka!
+Clinical requires some extensions to the schema that i2b2 ships out of the box.
+The ontology project also contains Liquibase changelogs that install various common terminologies into such an i2b2 metadata schema.

 ## Using it
 Here is an example: